SumoLogic/sumologic-documentation/docs/contribution/translate-documentation.md

 # Translate Documentation

 All content in /docs folder is the English language documentation, the source of truth for all content.
+For full information on translations and commands, see [Docusaurus i18n](https://docusaurus.io/docs/i18n/introduction).

 :::sumo Doc Team Support
 The Sumo Logic documentation team will help with all translation efforts and tracking.
 Always make note of translation needs in the PR.
 These will be a source of truth for changes made, translations required, and updates completed in all supported languages.